anandology/python-practice-book/source/datastructures.rst

 -------------------

 List Comprehensions provide a concise way of creating lists.
-Many times a complex task can be modeled in a single line.
+Many times a complex task can be modelled in a single line.

 Here are some simple examples for transforming a list.